 In addition, commercial tenants are almost always exempt from the residential rent control regulations that pockmark many urban markets.
 If a commercial tenant is behind on the rent, eviction is fairly easy.
 Contrast that with the hassle of evicting deadbeat residential tenants.
 Triple net leases are very popular in mixed use development.
 Similarly, these commercial leases shift most of the expenses, including taxes, to the commercial tenants.

+The final benefit of mixed use development is the ease of optimizing profit.
 There are many steps you can take to wring the most value out of mixed use development.
-Here are a few:
+For example, these include:

 - Pick commercial tenants from complementary industries.
 For example, you’ll add value to a single mixed use property if you lease to a mortgage broker, real estate agent and insurance agent.
-They will be able to pass referrals among each other, thereby boosting business.
+They can pass referrals among each other, thereby boosting business.

 - Set the residential price points to mesh with the types of commercial tenants you favor.
 For example, suppose you favor high-end retail stores and classy restaurants.
 In this case, you’ll want to give the residential portion of the mixed use property an upscale identity.
 This will entice the kind of commercial tenants you want to draw.

-- It’s good to know, you can add amenities that make life easier for your residential tenants.
-These can include playgrounds, a health club, community spaces and co-working facilities.
+- It’s good to know that you can add amenities that make life easier for your residential tenants.
+For example, there are playgrounds, health clubs, community spaces and co-working facilities.
 As a result, you can’t go wrong with retail tenants that include a grocery, coffee shop and dry cleaner.
 A suitably equipped co-working space can be a source of secondary income from the building.

 - Furthermore, you can encourage community events to occur at your property.
 These can include art events, fundraisers, movie nights and small business seminars.
 This will actively engage residents and help foster a sense of community, which in turn creates loyalty and higher rents.